VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 The Bionano tool is prone to hanging if the memory requirements are not met.
 Therefore, make sure it is running on a large memory instance, such as the `mem3_ssd1_x32` instance.
 The app is configured to aggressively time out if it does not complete in under 6 hours.
 If this happens, rerun the analysis on a larger memory instance.
 Remember that you can always ask your doubts in the [Slack channel](https://genomeark.slack.com/archives/CE7FU8YAC).

-Once the app completes, the output should look smilar as follows:
+Once the app completes, the output should look similar as follows:
 ```
 fArcCen1
 ├── assembly_vgp_standard_1.6